 Private Transportation

-Cloud 9 Shuttle is conveniently located at the airport and reservations can be made in advance.
+Super Shuttle is conveniently located at the airport and reservations can be made in advance.
 Shuttle prices are often low since you share the van with other passengers headed in the same direction.
 Reservations are recommended but not necessary.
-Cloud 9 also offers a luxury sedan service; however, advance reservations are needed.
-If you really want to shell out for some luxury, or have a large group to accommodate, San Diego has its fair share of limo service companies.
-Both
+If you really want to shell out for some luxury, or have a large group to accommodate, San Diego has its fair share of limo service companies running to and from the airport, and also rent out luxury sedans and SUVs.
+If you need reliable bus service around San Diego, consider